 Since most of us don’t have friends who have recently hired a genealogist, and at any rate it’s not obvious if they have, getting a recommended genealogist is unfortunately not as easy as getting a recommended hair stylist.
 Fortunately, you can utilize online reviews to get a view into what your experience will be like if you hire the genealogist you’re considering, based on the experiences of others.

 There are several great review sites available and you may find your prospective genealogist or genealogy company there.
-Some of these are the Better Business Bureau, Facebook, Google+, Angi, and Yelp.
+Some of these are the Facebook, Google, Angi, and Yelp.
 One quick shortcut for finding reviews on the genealogist you’re considering would be a Google search of the name plus “reviews.”

 You’ll see two main credentials in genealogy, an AG (through ICAPGen) and a CG (through the Board for Certification of Genealogists).
 Let’s talk about each of these as well as a few additional types of credentials.